jam14d/Projects/README.md

 - Adjust sample size and bin count for better visualization.
 - Read explanations on how each distribution works and when to use it.
 - View histograms to analyze the generated data.
+- Observe how the raw data changes depending on selection.
+- Calculate argmin() and argmax() and read explanation on its use case.

 #### 2. Shape & Shift: NumPy Array Playground
 This section provides an interactive way to create, reshape, and transform NumPy arrays.